abstract-open-solutions/abstract.recipe.jenkinsdeploy/abstract/recipe/jenkinsdeploy/README.txt

 automatically deploy a job to your Jenkins instance through SSH.

 Is uses Fabric under the hood.
+It assumes you are using at least this buildout (https://github.com/abstract-open-solutions/Jenkins-Buildout/) to ensure you have installed all the required plugins

 NOTE: IT WORKS ONLY FOR GIT HOSTED BUILDOUT